caracal-pipeline/caracal-docs/sphinx/manual/configfile/index.rst

 Users settings are passed to Caracal through a configuration file.
 This consists of a sequence of blocks --- one for each run of a Caracal worker.
-The workers are executed following their order in the configuration file.
-See :ref:`workerlist`.
+The workers are executed following the order of these blocks.
+For reference, see :ref:`workerlist`.

 The following workers must always be executed and, therefore, must appear in the configuration
 file: :ref:`general`, :ref:`get_data` and :ref:`observation_config`.
 All other workers are optional.